Showing all 26 results

-Blanket Flower produces beautiful, cheery daisy-like flowers on long sturdy stems are a great, long-lasting cut flower that bloom over a long season.
+Beautiful, cheery daisy-like flowers on long sturdy stems are a great, long-lasting cut flower that bloom over a long season – even into November or December if autumn is mild.
 Flowers are red-orange in the center, petals have yellow tips.
 After each blossom is done flowering the seedheads make beautiful little balls that look like balloons and also look nice in arrangements.
 Blanket Flower is a great low-maintenance addition to any perennial flower garden.
 It is deer resistant, drought tolerant, and prefers full sun.
 Plants will grow 1-2′ wide and up to 3′ tall.

 Cardoon, Argenté de Genéve Inerme (Organic)$3.80

 Closely related to the artichoke, this stem vegetable is sown in spring, blanched with cardboard in fall, and then used raw in salads or steamed.
 Large, silver, slightly spiny leaves produce purple thistle-like flowers that reach 6′ tall.
 Pollinators love it.
 Heirloom originally from the Grosjean family in Chêne-Bougeries, Switzerland.
 We received it from Pro Specie Rara, the Swiss seed saving organization.

 Nepeta cataria.
 Perennial to Zone 3.